Who can complain?

 - The Government office will learn from the experience

-How to help us deal with your complaint better
+How to help us deal with my complaint better

-- All your suggestions and comments about the services are welcome, so we can move forward and improve
+• All your suggestions and comments about our services are welcome, so we can move forward and improve